csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 #.
 Create subfolder for the `HelloWorld` lab.
 Put all of the files related to the "HelloWorld" solution in this folder.
 #.
 Explore your backup.
 Check that you have multiple folders.
 Specifically check that your backup contains at least the following files:

-    - `HelloWorld.sln` - this is called a solution file.
+    - `HelloWorld_Solution.sln` - this is called a solution file.
 It tells the IDE how to load your C# source code in the IDE.
-    - `HelloWorld.csproj` - this a project file.
+    - `HelloWorld_Project.csproj` - this a project file.
 Every C# solution contains at least 1 project.
 Dividing code into multiple project is useful for very large programs and allows integrating projects written in different languages under the same solution.
     - `Program.cs` - this is the actual source code of your program and where you write code.

     It is useful to understand the purpose and role of these different files (`.sln`, `.csproj`, `.cs`) when you want to backup or share (i.e. turn in) C\# programs.